1,001 Sayings and Deeds of the Prophet

 The people asked, "O Allah's Apostle!
 What is the reason for that?"

 He replied, "Because of their ungratefulness."

 It was said.
 "Do they disbelieve in Allah (are they ungrateful to Allah)?"

 He replied, "They are not thankful to their husbands and are ungrateful for the favors done to them.
 Even if you do good to one of them all your life, when she seems some harshness from you, she will say, "I have never seen any good from you.' "

 (For more or less the same story told by a different narrator see A Palace in the Sky.)

-Cats, however, don’t appear to have been a problem considering what he saw in another eclipse-inspired vision.
-Also, returning to the idea that God's Messenger may have been hallucinating, in the following hadith, the Prophet asks (God or Gabriel, it has to be assumed) why the woman in Hell is being lacerated by a cat.
+Returning to the idea that Muhammad may have been hallucinating, in the following hadith he asks God why a woman in Hell is being lacerated by a cat.

 Narrated Asma bint Abi Bakr: